 Senior Vice President and General Auditor

-In this position, Kenny supervises the Internal Audit Department, which is responsible for all internal audit activities and coordinating audit practices and procedures with Freddie Mac’s external auditor.
-Prior to this, Kenny served as the company’s vice president and interim general auditor.
+In this position, Kenny supervises the Internal Audit Department, which is responsible for all internal audit activities and coordinating audit practices and procedures with Freddie Mac's external auditor and regulator, the Federal Housing Finance Agency.
+Prior to this, Kenny served as the company's vice president and interim general auditor.
 He joined Freddie Mac in September 2007.

 Kenny is a Certified Public Accountant and a member of the American Institute of Certified Public Accountants.
 He holds a Certification in Risk Management Assurance from the Institute of Internal Auditors and is a Chartered Global Management Accountant.

 Kenny currently serves on the Board of Directors, Northern Virginia Family Service, and The University of Utah School of Accounting Advisory Board.
 From 2004 to 2008, he was a member of the board of directors of Farmer Mac, a government-sponsored enterprise that has established a secondary market for agricultural loans, serving on its audit and corporate governance committees.
 He also served on the Board of Directors of the Mortgage Bankers Association of Metropolitan Washington.

 Freddie Mac was established by Congress in 1970 to provide liquidity, stability, and affordability to the nation's residential mortgage markets.
 Freddie Mac supports communities across the nation by providing mortgage capital to lenders.
 Over the years, Freddie Mac has made home possible for one in six homebuyers and more than five million renters.